 These books will change your life: Top 12 Professionalism Books for Aviators

-Most of these are affiliate links.
-For those of you not familiar with how affiliates work, you simply click on the link and the company gives me a percentage of that sale.
+As an Amazon Associate, I earn from qualifying purchases.
+Which means, in plain English, that some of these links above are affiliate links.
+For those of you not familiar with how affiliates work, you simply click on the link and Amazon gives me a percentage of that sale.
 It costs you nothing.
 It helps me keep this website running.

 My recommendations are not for sale.
 I read, use, or test everything I recommend.
 If I don’t think it will add value to your life, it’s not on this page.

 Also, I do not endorse any of these for YOU.
 I merely recommend them starting point for your journey.
 You get to figure out what works for you.